CEMeNT-PSAAP/MCDC/docs/source/install.rst

 The MC/DC repository includes the script ``install.sh``, which will build MC/DC and all of its dependencies and execute any necessary patches.
-This has been tested on Quartz, Lassen, and Apple M2 (as of 11/01/2023).
+This has been tested on Quartz, Dane, Tioga, Lassen, and Apple M2.
 The ``install.sh`` script **will fail outside of a conda environment**.

 On HPC machines, the script will install mpi4py